Information for Parents

 - Discovery - provides tutoring, development courses, and Discovery peer advising

-- Career Development Center - career advice, resume services, career counseling
+- Fleishman Center for Career and Professional Development - career advice, resume services, career counseling

 If general, policy, account, aid or enrollment questions arise, various administrative units are available to assist: